-Applications with government scholarships or other sources are welcome at any time though the Academy has one intake per year in mid-September with 5 places available for 2019 and 10 for 2020.
+This programme is only available to self-funded students.
+Applications with government scholarships or other sources are welcome at any time though the Academy has one intake per year for the 4-year PhD programme in mid-September 2021 with 5 places available for 2021.
 Self-funded applicants must be able to provide overseas rate University Tuition Fees (see Leeds University Website) plus laboratory consumable costs for years 2-4 (ranging from £10,000 to £15,000 per year).
 This is in addition to the provision of personal living expenses.

 A range of projects are available in the following research areas:

 - Cancer biology